10thrangerregiment-dev/Aircraft-Systems/README.md

 #### What it is

-Sit in the pilot seat, wait about a second and a half after the door closes, and press **`T`**.
+Sit in the pilot seat and press **`T`**.
 The screen swaps from your normal pilot view to a stabilized camera looking out from the aircraft's gimbal.
 This pod comes with many features to aid in ISR/SA.

 Press **`T`** again to come back to the cockpit.